decoutkhanqindev/android_basics_with_compose/README.md

-# 📚 Android Basics with Jetpack Compose - Sample Projects
+# 📚 Learning Jetpack Compose UI App Development Toolkit for Android

 This repository contains a collection of sample projects following the [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) course by Google.